 The court dismissed the plaintiffs’ claims for unconscionability and unjust enrichment.
 It found the claims of unconscionability inconsistent with the plaintiffs’ breach of duty of good faith claims.
 It also found that the clause of the Agreement in question was consistent with Georgia banking law.
 The issue was therefore not the clause itself, but the bank’s application of the clause.
 The court held that unjust enrichment only applies in the absence of an actual contract, and therefore did not apply to this case.

-DiTommaso♦Lubin’s team of consumer rights attorneys defend the rights of victims of bank fee fraud and other violations of consumer protection laws.
+Lubin Austermuehle’s team of consumer rights attorneys defend the rights of victims of bank fee fraud and other violations of consumer protection laws.
 We practice throughout the Chicagoland area including Cook, DuPage, Kane, Lake, McHenry and Will Counties, and in the Mid-West region, including Indiana, Wisconsin and Iowa.
-To schedule a confidential consultation with one of our attorneys, please contact us online, at (630) 333-0000, or at (877) 990-4990.
+To schedule a confidential consultation with one of our attorneys, please contact us online, at (630) 333-0333.

 Related Blog Posts: